Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Methodology

 \textbf{Adjustment:}

-where $\delta_{\text{rs}}$ is the role-switch adjustment scalar (Details in Appendix \ref{app:appendix_roleswitch}), and $\delta_{\text{ref}}$ is the winning side’s final self-reflection adjustment.
-While the agent's raw self-reflection score ranges from $[-0.30, +0.30]$ (Eq.~\ref{eq:conf_adj}), the framework applies a strict floor ($\delta_{\text{ref}} = \max(-0.15, \text{raw\_score})$) to ensure that self-critiques mathematically refine---but do not unilaterally overturn---the established judicial consensus (see Appendix \ref{app:appendix_reflection}).
-After clamping, if $\geq$2/3 judges agree, confidence is lower-bounded at 0.10 to prevent near-zero scores under clear, majority agreement.
+where $\delta_{\text{rs}}$ is the role-switch adjustment and $\delta_{\text{ref}}$ is the winning side's final reflection adjustment.
+The latter is lower-bounded at $-0.15$ to prevent self-critique from overriding the judicial consensus.
+When at least two judges agree, the final confidence is also lower-bounded at $0.10$ (Appendices~\ref{app:appendix_roleswitch} and \ref{app:appendix_reflection}).